Section 71. Public Presentation at Committee

 (1) The agenda for a meeting of a Committee/Commission shall be prepared under the direction of the Chair for that Committee/Commission.

-(2) Despite Subsection (1), the City Manager, the Auditor General, the City Treasurer or the City Clerk and Solicitor, have the right to place items on the Finance and Economic Development Committee agenda.
+(2) Despite Subsection (1), the City Manager, the Auditor General, the City Treasurer or the City Clerk, have the right to place items on the Finance and Economic Development Committee agenda.

 (3) Items submitted pursuant to Subsection (2) shall contain the following statement: “This report is submitted to the Finance and Economic Development Committee pursuant to the provisions of Subsection 73(2) of the Procedure By-law”.